 Culinary Arts begins with the fundamentals and principles of the art of cooking and the science or baking and includes management and production skills and techniques.
 This course is offered as a laboratory-based course.

-Prerequisites: Principles of Hospitality and Tourism or Introduction to Culinary Arts recommended
+Prerequisites: Principles of Hospitality and Tourism or Introduction to Culinary Arts recommended certifications, and/or immediate employment.
+Prerequisites: Culinary Arts

 Advanced Culinary Arts (ADCULART)